Naomi Foyle

 Naomi Foyle – Editor

-An award-winning poet and SFF author, I edit diverse SFF and poetry for the UK journal Gramarye and independent publishers.
+An award-winning poet and SFF author, I edit poetry and fiction for the UK journals Gramarye and Critical Muslim, and independent presses.

 Overview

-I sit on the editorial boards of two British journals, Critical Muslim, the journal of the Muslim Institute, and Gramarye, the journal of the Chichester Centre for Fantasy, Fairy Tale and Speculative Fiction, for which I edit poetry and short fiction in Beyond Realist genres.
-Recent short stories for the journal include a retelling of the Scottish Kelpie legend and a dragon tale with echoes of the Covid-19 pandemic.
-As a Senior Lecturer in Creative Writing at the University of Chichester I supervise a wide range of undergraduate to PhD theses, with a specialism in Poetry and SFF.
-My current doctoral projects include a High Fantasy novel featuring a non-binary protagonist, and a collection of poems on the theme of feminism and witchcraft.
+I am the poetry and fiction editor of two British journals: Critical Muslim, the journal of the Muslim Institute; and Gramarye, the journal of the Chichester Centre for Fantasy, Fairy Tale and Speculative Fiction.
+As a Reader in Critical Imaginative Writing at the University of Chichester I supervise a wide range of undergraduate to PhD theses, with a specialism in Poetry and SFF.
+My doctoral projects have included a High Fantasy novel featuring a non-binary protagonist, a collection of poems on the theme of feminism and witchcraft, and an poetic novel about a self-harming ballet dancer.

 Services